intermine/bluegenes/docs/building.md

 ### Minified deployment using dokku

-Once dokku is configured on your remote host, all you need to do to deploy a minified build is add the server as a remote and push to it:
+Once dokku is configured on your remote host, you'll need to add your public key, create a remote for your host and push to it:

+    # On your dokku host
+    sudo dokku ssh-keys:add your-user /path/to/your/public/key
+    # On your dev computer
-    git remote add my-awesome-server bluegenes@my-awesome-server.git
+    git remote add dokku dokku@your-host:bluegenes
-    git push my-awesome-server master
+    git push dokku master

+If you want to deploy a different branch, you can use `git push dokku dev:master` (replace *dev* with the branch you wish to deploy from).

 ### Uberjar